GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2014-05-12-force-dpi-scaling-on-windows.md

 # Results

-Before; no scaling
+Before; OrCAD on high DPI is practically unusable with no scaling

 ![][0]

-After; forced scaling
+After; much more usable with forced scaling

 ![][1]